 • HTTPS: It encrypts the data during the process of transmission.
 Enable TLS/SSL in application.properties to enable this protection.

-• CSRF protection: Protection against Cross-Site Request Forgery (CSRF) attacks is enabled by default in Spring Security.
+• CSRF protection: By default, Spring Security enables protection against Cross-Site Request Forgery (CSRF) attacks.

 • Parameterized queries: It is used to protect against SQL injections.

-• Sensitive data encryption: It will be done by the @EncryptablePropertySource function
+• Sensitive data encryption: This will be done using the @EncryptablePropertySource function.

 The Spring Boot auto-configuration is achieved according to the jar dependencies the user adds.
 Spring Boot scans the classpath for configuration classes and specific libraries and automatically configures the beans based on them.
 The feature eliminates the manual configuration requirements.